HelloChatterbox/dev_documentation/docs/using-mycroft-ai/get-mycroft/picroft.md

 Congratulations!
 You now have a fully functional Picroft, and can start exploring all the options you now have.
 Consider using it as a stand-alone voice assistant, or connect it to a monitor and keyboard, and develop straight away.
 If you don't have a monitor and keyboard, SSH is enabled by default so you can remotely connect to it straight away.

-Picroft uses a Raspbian Stretch Lite image under the hood - with Mycroft pre-installed - so everything you can do with Raspbian, you can do with Picroft.
+Picroft uses a Raspbian Stretch Lite image under the hood - with Chatterbox pre-installed - so everything you can do with Raspbian, you can do with Picroft.
 You can download other packages, get it running as a server - or more!

-For more help or ideas, consider joining our [Picroft channel on Mycroft Chat](https://chat.mycroft.ai/community/channels/picroft) or reading through our [Picroft topic on the Mycroft Forum](https://community.mycroft.ai/c/mycroft-project/Raspberry-Pi).
+For more help or ideas, consider joining our [Picroft channel on Chatterbox Chat](https://chat.chatterbox.ai/community/channels/picroft) or reading through our [Picroft topic on the Chatterbox Forum](https://community.chatterbox.ai/c/chatterbox-project/Raspberry-Pi).

 ### Useful commands for Picroft

 There are several commands that are packaged into Picroft to help you with advanced functionality:

-* `mycroft-cli-client`: This command will start the Mycroft CLI client if you are on the Linux command line
+* `chatterbox-cli-client`: This command will start the Chatterbox CLI client if you are on the Linux command line
-* `mycroft-help`: This command brings up help information
+* `chatterbox-help`: This command brings up help information
-* `mycroft-mic-test`: This command re-runs the microphone test from the guided setup
+* `chatterbox-mic-test`: This command re-runs the microphone test from the guided setup
-* `mycroft-msk`: This command runs the [Mycroft Skills Kit](../../mycroft-technologies/mycroft-skills-kit.md)
+* `chatterbox-msk`: This command runs the [Chatterbox Skills Kit](../../chatterbox-technologies/chatterbox-skills-kit.md)
-* `mycroft-msm`: This command runs the [Mycroft Skills Manager](https://github.com/MycroftAI/documentation/tree/e8cae1dda59b6054c57fdbe60599e3a1a623dcbc/docs/mycroft-technologies/mycroft-core/msm.md)
+* `chatterbox-msm`: This command runs the [Chatterbox Skills Manager](https://github.com/ChatterboxAI/documentation/tree/e8cae1dda59b6054c57fdbe60599e3a1a623dcbc/docs/chatterbox-technologies/chatterbox-core/msm.md)
-* `mycroft-pip`: This command runs `pip` within the Mycroft Python `virtual environment` \(`venv`\).
+* `chatterbox-pip`: This command runs `pip` within the Chatterbox Python `virtual environment` \(`venv`\).
 This is useful if you are installing dependencies for **Skills**.
-* `mycroft-say-to`:  This command sends a command to Picroft, just like you had 'spoken' a command.
+* `chatterbox-say-to`:  This command sends a command to Picroft, just like you had 'spoken' a command.
 This is useful if your microphone is not working.
-* `mycroft-setup-wizard`: This command re-runs the guided setup
+* `chatterbox-setup-wizard`: This command re-runs the guided setup
-* `mycroft-skill-testrunner`: This command runs the `testrunner` - used to run unit tests for a **Skill**.
-This is useful if you are doing **Skills** development with Mycroft
+* `chatterbox-skill-testrunner`: This command runs the `testrunner` - used to run unit tests for a **Skill**.
+This is useful if you are doing **Skills** development with Chatterbox
-* `mycroft-speak`: This command gets Mycroft to 'speak' using Text to Speech.
+* `chatterbox-speak`: This command gets Chatterbox to 'speak' using Text to Speech.
-* `mycroft-venv-deactivate`: This command deactivates the Mycroft Python `virtual environment` and is useful if you want to install other software on the Picroft device.
+* `chatterbox-venv-deactivate`: This command deactivates the Chatterbox Python `virtual environment` and is useful if you want to install other software on the Picroft device.
-* `mycroft-wipe`: This command wipes Picroft back to factory default status.
+* `chatterbox-wipe`: This command wipes Picroft back to factory default status.
 This will unpair the device and remove any configuration changes you have made.

 ### Important file locations for Picroft

 If you plan to do **Skills** development work, or other development work with Picroft, you'll find knowing these file locations useful.

-* Skills - have a shortcut in `/home/pi` that points to `/opt/mycroft/skills`
+* Skills - have a shortcut in `/home/pi` that points to `/opt/chatterbox/skills`
-* `mycroft-core` - is located at `/home/pi/mycroft-core`
+* `chatterbox-core` - is located at `/home/pi/chatterbox-core`
-* Logs - are located at `/var/log/mycroft/`
+* Logs - are located at `/var/log/chatterbox/`
-* `mycroft.conf` - is located at `/home/mycroft/.mycroft/mycroft.conf`
+* `chatterbox.conf` - is located at `/home/chatterbox/.chatterbox/chatterbox.conf`
-* Identity file \(do not share\) - is located at `/home/mycroft/.mycroft/identity/identity2.json`
+* Identity file \(do not share\) - is located at `/home/chatterbox/.chatterbox/identity/identity2.json`

 ### Maintaining your Picroft

 #### How to reimage a Picroft Device

-To reimage a Picroft **Device**, [download the latest disk image](https://mycroft.ai/to/picroft-image).
+To reimage a Picroft **Device**, [download the latest disk image](https://chatterbox.ai/to/picroft-image).
 Burn that to a MicroSD card using Etcher, and insert the burned MicroSD card into the Raspberry Pi, then connect the Raspberry Pi to power.

 #### Keeping your Picroft updated

-To keep `mycroft-core` and the Skills on your Picroft updated, first `ssh` in to Picroft, then run the `update.sh` script:
+To keep `chatterbox-core` and the Skills on your Picroft updated, first `ssh` in to Picroft, then run the `update.sh` script:

 ```bash
 (.venv) pi@picroft:~ $ bash update.sh
 ```

-This script will update both `mycroft-core` and the **Skills** on your Picroft device.
+This script will update both `chatterbox-core` and the **Skills** on your Picroft device.

 #### Building your own Picroft image

-The Picroft image building instructions can now be found on GitHub at; [https://github.com/MycroftAI/enclosure-picroft/blob/stretch/image\_recipe.md](https://github.com/MycroftAI/enclosure-picroft/blob/stretch/image_recipe.md)
+The Picroft image building instructions can now be found on GitHub at; [https://github.com/ChatterboxAI/enclosure-picroft/blob/stretch/image\_recipe.md](https://github.com/ChatterboxAI/enclosure-picroft/blob/stretch/image_recipe.md)

 ### Using the GPIO pins on the Raspberry Pi